aazaff/teachPaleobiology/LabExercise12.md

 Find which genera of your Triassic dataset were Diapsids and which were Synapsids.
 Show your code.

 #### Question 5
 Perform a logistic regression where the outcome variable is Survivor/Victim and the input variable is the mean latitude of each genus.
 Show your code.
-Which
+Was the mean latitude of a Triassic genus a good predictor of its survival across the T/J extinction?

 ## Extra Credit (6 Points)
 Perform a *multiple* logistic regression where the outcome varaible is Survivor/Victim status and the input variables are the mean latitude of each genus ***and*** whether the gneus is a Diapsid/Synapsid.
 Is status as a Synapsid/Diapsid more or less important average paleolatitude of occurrences for survival?
 Show your code.